ajmaladev/whitetrade/README.md

   This is the uploads enabled collection used by pages, posts, and projects to contain media like images, videos, downloads, and other assets.
 It features pre-configured sizes, focal point and manual resizing to help you manage your pictures.

+- #### Gallery

+  A dedicated collection for managing gallery images with responsive layout and animations.
+The gallery page displays images in a responsive grid with staggered animations, hover effects, and a modal lightbox for viewing images.
+Features include:

+  - Responsive grid layout (1-4 columns based on screen size)
+  - Staggered entrance animations (slide-in-left, slide-in-bottom, slide-in-right)
+  - Hover effects with image scaling and overlay
+  - Modal lightbox with keyboard navigation (arrow keys, escape)
+  - Loading skeletons for better UX
+  - Image counter and navigation controls

 - #### Categories

   A taxonomy used to group posts together.
 Categories can be nested inside of one another, for example "News > Technology".
 See the official [Payload Nested Docs Plugin](https://payloadcms.com/docs/plugins/nested-docs) for more details.